DannyBoyNYC/component-inclass/readme.md

 # X - Components and Forms

-The Master branch of this repo is where we left off in session 8.
-The Master branch is being deployed to Netlify.
+The Master branch of this repo is where we left off in session 9.
+The dev branch is being deployed to Netlify.

 ## Exercise continued - Site Redesign